 For animal lovers – okay, that’s really everyone – Lincoln Park Zoo is a must-see when visiting Chicago with kids.
 Teenagers won’t be able to resist locating their special creature among the many mammals, birds and reptiles they’ll spot at the zoo.

 The 360 CHICAGO observation deck is located 1000 feet above the famed Magnificent Mile in the iconic John Hancock Building.
 It offers incredible 360 degree views of the city skyline and Lake Michigan.

 360 CHICAGO observation deck is also home of TILT – Chicago’s highest thrill ride – an enclosed moving platform that literally tilts you out over Michigan Avenue from the 94th Floor.
 I can think of several teens who would love that!
 This attraction also has many interactive learning opportunities about the city’s history, its colorful neighborhoods and iconic architecture.

 13. See the Blue Man Group

 It’s almost impossible to describe this show, but trust me your teen will love spending a few hours with three blue, bald men.
 The Blue Man Group show is quirky, silly, and really really fun.
 It may even blow your mind, so leave your expectations at the door, okay?

-Chicago is a foodie paradise, which is a good thing, as teens tend to eat, and eat, and eat some more.
-Here are some favourite spots to dine with teens in Chicago.
+Chicago is a foodie paradise.
+This is a good thing, as teens tend to eat, and eat, and eat some more.
+Here are some favorite spots to dine with teens in Chicago.

 Terzo Piano – This is a beautiful rooftop dining spot with great city views, located in the Modern Wing of the Art Institute of Chicago